yalochat/doc-yapi/groups/location.md

 + Parameters
     :[cc parameter](parameters.md countryCode:)
-    + location (required) - This a geographic coordinate in the format "latitude,longitude", for example, location=19.454886,-99.1758911
+    + location (required) - This is a geographic coordinate in the format "latitude,longitude", for example, location=19.454886,-99.1758911

 ### Get  [GET]